Civil Government Award

 V. The nominees for this award must be registered professional engineers.

 VI.
-The award committee shall be the Committee on Leadership and Management.
+The award committee shall be the Committee on Advancing the Profession.
 Its commendation, accompanied by an appropriate citation, shall be reported to the Committee on Professional Practice (CPP) annually and shall be forwarded to the Executive Committee of the ASCE Board of Direction for final action.

 VII.
 Any ASCE member, including the award committee, may submit nominations in writing, for this award.

 VIII.
 Meritorious nominees not selected in a given year may be held over for consideration by the Committee on Leadership and Management for the next year.
 The names of these nominations will be conveyed to the Honors and Awards Program office.